 Error Code: 0x8004E00F, COM+ was unable to talk to the Microsoft Distributed Transaction Coordinator”

-At this point for me, it was clear I have issues with MSDTC.
+At this point, for me, it was clear I had issues with MSDTC.

-After searching a little I found the first possible solution that basically told me to u reinstall the Microsoft Distributed Transaction Coordinator (MSDTC) to resolve the issue, of course, this was a solution that I was trying to avoid.
+After searching a little, I found the first possible solution, which basically told me to reinstall the Microsoft Distributed Transaction Coordinator (MSDTC) to resolve the issue.
+Of course, this was a solution that I was trying to avoid.

 Solution